Acer saccharum: Description

 It is closely related to the black maple, which is sometimes included in this species, but sometimes separated as Acer nigrum.
-The western American bigtooth maple (Acer grandidentatum) is also treated as a variety or subspecies of sugar maple by some botanists.
+The western sugar maple (Acer grandidentatum) and southern sugar maple (Acer floridanum) are also treated as a varieties or subspecies of northern sugar maple by some botanists.

 The sugar maple can be confused with the Norway maple, which is not native to America but is commonly planted in cities and suburbs, and they are not closely related within the genus.
 The sugar maple is most easily identified by clear sap in the leaf petiole (the Norway maple has white sap), brown, sharp-tipped buds (the Norway maple has blunt, green or reddish-purple buds), and shaggy bark on older trees (the Norway maple bark has small grooves).
 Also, the leaf lobes of the sugar maple have a more triangular shape, in contrast to the squarish lobes of the Norway maple.

-Although many people think a red sugar maple leaf is featured on the flag of Canada, the official maple leaf does not belong to any particular maple species; although it perhaps most closely resembles a sugar maple leaf of all the maple species in Canada, the leaf on the flag was specially designed to be as identifiable as possible on a flag waving in the wind without regard to whether it resembled a particular species' foliage.

 Ecology

 The sugar maple is an extremely important species to the ecology of many forests in the northern United States and Canada.
 Pure stands are common, and it is a major component of the northern and Midwestern U.S. hardwood forests.
 Due to its need for cold winters, sugar maple is mostly found north of the 42nd parallel in USDA growing zones 3–5.
 It is less common in the southern part of its range (USDA Zone 6) where summers are hot and humid; there sugar maple is confined to ravines and moist flatlands.
-In the east, from Maryland southward, it is limited to the Appalachians.
+In the east, south of Maryland, it is limited to the Appalachians.
 In the west, Tennessee represents the southern limit of its range and Missouri its southwestern limit.
 Collection of sap for sugar is also not possible in the southern part of sugar maple's range as winter temperatures do not become cold enough.

 The minimum seed-bearing age of sugar maple is about 30 years.
 The tree is long-lived, typically 200 years and occasionally as much as 300.

 Sugar maple is native to areas with cooler climates and requires a hard freeze each winter for proper dormancy.
 In northern parts of its range, January temperatures average about -18 C and July temperatures about 16 C; in southern parts, January temperatures average about 10 C and July temperatures average almost 27 C. Seed germination also requires extremely low temperatures, the optimal being just slightly above freezing, and no other known tree species has this property.
 Germination of sugar maple seed in temperatures above 50 F is rare to nonexistent.